eLearning

 Idea

-A Blog Is Born And The Goal Of techstructional
+A Blog Is Born and the Goal Of techstructional

 We’re kicking off the new techstructional website with a new blog post about our goal and where that goal came from.
 This is the birth of our blog and how it came to be.